 Here are some ideas to help protect your cardiovascular health:

 1. Learn about your condition.
-This is an essential first step to a healthier heart—both now and in the future.
+This is an essential first step to a healthier heart — both now and in the future.
 The more you know about your condition and how to manage it, the better you will feel.
 You may be bombarded with information and advice from your health care team, especially when you are first diagnosed or if your treatment needs to be changed for some reason.
-Don’t be sheepish about asking your health care provider to repeat or explain anything that is unclear to you.
+Don’t be sheepish about asking your health care professional to repeat or explain anything that is unclear to you.
 You can also explore CardioSmart.org to learn more.
-Each condition center provides medical information, the latest research, questions to ask, and much more.
+Each condition center provides health information, the latest research, questions to ask, and much more.

 2. Partner with your health care team.
 Playing an active role in your health care will help you to feel more in control.
 By being involved from the start, you and your health care team can work together to map out a treatment plan to best meet your specific goals.
 If you have heart failure, for example, weighing yourself daily and tracking your weight will provide a valuable record for your health care team and alert you to call your doctor if you’ve gained weight too rapidly (more than 2 lbs. overnight or 3 lbs. in one week).